-Council conducts Community Satisfaction Surveys to assess the movement of several success indicators under the Community Strategic Plan: Hawkesbury 2042 (CSP).
+Council conducts Community Satisfaction Surveys to assess the movement of several success indicators under the Community Strategic Plan: Our Hawkesbury 2045 (CSP).
 These indicators relate to Council's overall service delivery and the way the community currently perceives the local area from a range of perspectives.
 The results also feed into future planning by informing service reviews, initiatives, resourcing and focus areas for future Operational Plans and Delivery Programs.

-In both 2021 and 2023 Infrastructure and road maintenance are stated as key areas of importance and key drivers of overall satisfaction of residents.
+In both 2021 and 2023, infrastructure and road maintenance were reported as key areas of importance and key drivers of overall satisfaction for residents.
 The satisfaction with infrastructure demonstrates a need to significantly invest and engage with our community in this area.